AlexandreVDW/HOTS_Random/README.md

 - How do filter with SVG
 - How to make a randomiser with Javascript
 - Use Scss to style the page

+## Deployment

+This project is deployed on Github Pages.
+You can find it [here](https://alexandrevdw.github.io/HOTS_Random/).